mochimilk/tangerine-sunshine/_posts/2020-05-07-winter-triton-fest-2020.md

 ### Lorem Ipsum

 I wanted to create a site that would allow students to explore and share all the events offered at Triton Fest without having to leave the site itself.
 To do this, I kept three things in mind:

+### Lorem Ipsum

+I wanted to create a site that would allow students to explore and share all the events offered at Triton Fest without having to leave the site itself.
+To do this, I kept three things in mind:

+## Hello